Coty Sensabaugh: 2012

-On May 11, 2012, the Tennessee Titans signed Sensabaugh to a four-year, $2.5 million contract.
+On May 11, 2012, the Titans signed Sensabaugh to a four-year, $2.5 million contract.

 Sensabaugh entered training camp his rookie year competing with Tommie Campbell, Chris Hawkins, Ryan Mouton, and Terrence Wheatley to be the Tennessee Titans' third cornerback on their depth chart.
 Head coach Mike Munchak named Sensabaugh the fifth cornerback on the depth chart to begin the season, behind Jason McCourty, Alterraun Verner, Tommie Campbell, and Ryan Mouton.
 His defensive backs coach with the Titans was Brett Maxie, who was also his cousin Gerald's coach with the New York Jets.

 He made his professional regular-season debut in the Tennessee Titans' season-opening 13–34 loss to the New England Patriots.
 The following week, Sensabaugh recorded two combined tackles during a 10–38 loss at the San Diego Chargers in Week 2.
 On November 4, 2012, Sensabaugh received his first career start and collected four combined tackle as the Titans lost to the Chicago Bears, 20–51.
 He finished his rookie season with a total of 31 combined tackles (22 solo) and three pass deflections in three starts and 16 games.